-SCCPs have been used in the leather industry as fat liquoring agents.
+SCCPs have been used in the leather industry as fat liquoring agents (European Commission, 2011).
 They show better adhesion to the animal skin than natural oils, with similar fattening and softening properties.
 They also impart better washability to the leather than natural oils.
 They are usually applied to the moist dressed leather in the form of a 10-30% emulsion or are added to sulphated or sulphonated oil or synthetic emulsifying agents.
 (ECB, 2000).
-According to German Federal Environment Agency (2015), SCCP with low chlorine content (20-40 %) was typically applied in leather production as degreasing agents.
-The used SCCP were absorbed by the leather to about 95-99 %.

 As SCCPs have been used in materials such as plastics, textiles, leather, rubbers, inks, paints, adhesives and surface coatings, that are used to produce apparel, footwear and accessories, they are commonly found in materials and consumer articles (German Federal Environment Agency, 2015, KEMI, 2016, Table 2).
 The articles containing SCCPs are mainly soft plastic items made of PVC (i.a. toys, beauty cases, exercise mats made of PVC plastic, stickers for wall decoration, dress costumes, etc.) (BTHA, 2016).
-In Europe SCCPs were not used for PVC in 2008 anymore (ECB, 2008), but there are plenty of examples of articles containing SCCPs at present in the EU market in the Rapex database (see Annex III).
-It has also been reported that hand blenders used for food preparation in Sweden were found to leak chlorinated paraffins under normal use.
-It has also been demonstrated that the presence of CPs in household appliances that contaminate food during preparation is an unexpected exposure pathway and needs to be addressed (Strid et al.2014).
+In Europe SCCPs have not been used for PVC since 2008 (ECB, 2008), but there are plenty of examples of articles containing SCCPs at present in the EU market in the Rapex database (see Annex III).
+It has also been reported that hand blenders used for food preparation in Sweden were found to release chlorinated paraffins under normal use.
+It has also been demonstrated that the presence of CPs in household appliances can contaminate food during preparation and is an unexpected exposure pathway and should be addressed (Strid et al.2014).

 SCCPs of different chain-lengths and degrees of chlorination have different properties, and have therefore been used for different applications.
 In metal machining fluids, pastes, emulsions and lubricants, chlorinated paraffin grades with good solubility in mineral oils (SCCPs as well as MCCPs (C10-17)) and chlorine contents of 40-60% are preferred.
-For flame-retardant applications, chlorinated paraffins with approximately 70% chlorine are used; the chain length depends on the substrate: SCCPs have been used for for rubber and soft plastics and longer chain length paraffins (C18-30) for rigid plastics such as polyesters and polystyrene (Zitko & Arsenault, 1974), but this is likely not the case anymore.
+For flame-retardant applications, chlorinated paraffins with approximately 70% chlorine are used; the chain length depends on the substrate: SCCPs have been used for rubber and soft plastics (Zitko & Arsenault, 1974), but this is likely not the case anymore.

-Use of SCCPs (CPs in general) appears to have mainly taken place in the USA between 1944-1977.
-Since then the use in Europe and Japan increased significantly, until the use in Europe started to decrease toward early 2000’s (ECB, 2008, European Union, 2011, Glüge et al. 2016).
-Since 2000, China has been the largest user of CPs, with approximately 500 000 t annually.
+The use of CPs in general (including SCCPs) has only been reported in the USA between 1944-1977, although they may have been used in other countries during this period as well (Danish Environmental Protection Agency, 2014, Glüge et al. 2016).
+Since then the use of SCCPs in Europe and Japan increased significantly, until the use in Europe started to decrease in the early 2000’s (ECB, 2008, European Union, 2011, Glüge et al. 2016).
+Since 2000, China has been the largest consumer of CPs (share of SCCPs not specified), with approximately 500 000 t annually (Glüge et al. 2016).
 Use of SCCPs in metalworking and for fat liquoring of leather was prohibited in the EU in 2003.
 From 13 000 t per year in 1994 (EU-15), the use decreased to estimated 530 t per year in 2010 in EU-27 (RPA, 2010).
 In 2012 the use of SCCPs in the EU was further restricted to use as fire retardants in rubber used in conveyor belts in the mining industry, as fire retardants in dam sealants.
-The US prohibited SCCP use in 2013 (van Mourik et al., 2016).
+The US prohibited use of SCCPs in 2013 (van Mourik et al., 2016).
 Japanese industry discontinued the use in metalworking voluntarily in 2007 (UNEP/POPS/POPRC.11/10/Add.2).
+In Canada, the production of chlorinated paraffins had stopped by 2008 (Environment Canada 2008), and the use of SCCPs were prohibited in 2013 (Government of Canada 2013).